Thailand Travel Requirements 2023

 The online application is only available to countries listed below and the applicant must be currently located in that country or territory.

-A Thailand E-Visa will cost $82 USD (or equivalent).
-This payment is made through E-Visa secure web portal when you submit the application.
+Applicants may apply for the Thai visa at the Thai e-Visa website.Ā A Thailand e-Visa will cost $82 USD (or equivalent).
+This payment is made through the e-Visa secure web portal when you submit the application.
 The fee is non-refundable.

 E-visa Preparation

-Individuals will need the below documents:
+Individuals will need the following documents:

-- (Single Entry) A valid passport with at least 2 blank pages and a minimum validity of 6 months.
+• A valid passport with at least 2 blank pages and a minimum validity of 6 months.
 The given name(s) and last name(s) used in applicants’ online visa applications must match those in their passports.

-- A passport-style photo that can be uploaded
+• A passport-style photo that can be uploaded

-- Date that you plan to travel
+• Date that you plan to travel

-- Proof of accommodation in Thailand, such as a hotel reservation or an invitation letter from relatives or friends there
+• Proof of accommodation in Thailand, such as a hotel reservation or an invitation letter from relatives or friends there

-Steps to apply for Thailand’s e-Visa
+Steps to Apply For Thailand’s e-Visa

 Step 1: Access the Thai e-Visa website.
 Create an individual account